-And when it comes to presenting a prototyping to stakeholders, Maggie will hold a conference call.
-Everyone will be sent a private link to her prototype via email prior to the meeting so that they can review it altogether during.
+And when it comes to presenting a prototype to stakeholders, Maggie will hold a conference call.
+Everyone will be sent a private link to her prototype via email prior to the meeting so that they can all review it together.
 Maggie then adds comments to her prototype with their input so that everyone can see the feedback at once.

 Maintaining consistency with industry standards

 According to a study on Modern Software Delivery, software companies are under ever-increasing pressure to deliver well designed, quality solutions more quickly.
 But when designers are under pressure to produce at this speed, details often suffer.
 Any UX designer worth their salt understands the importance of maintaining consistency, polish and alignment in projects, prototypes and brands.
 Industry standards are the cornerstone of great web design, and can make or break a UX Designer.